HamzaMUN/b2b-cpp_masterclass/README.md

 - 3.2 switch Statements in C++
 - 3.3 Logical Operators and Conditions
 - 3.4 while, for, and do-while Loops
-- 3.5 Building Controlled Loops and Simple Loop Projects
+- 3.5 Sentinel-Controlled Loops and Simple Loop Projects

 ### Chapter 4: Functions and Recursion
 - 4.1 Creating Functions in C++